-- 1. Additional pictures of 4-H'er with project species.

-- 2. Decorate your book.

-- 3. Write an essay on the topic of your choice, within the project area.

-- 4. Additional projects based on 4-H curriculum at MSU Extension office.

-- 5. Design a barn diagram.

-- 6. Interview a certified goat judge.

-- 7. Find information from ADGA and/or ABGA on breed clubs/associations.

-- 8. Photography report.

-- a.
-My project animal

-- b.
-Show/farm visit

-- 9. Environment science (what to consider with your project animal)
+- 1. Additional pictures of 4-H'er with project species. - 2.
+Decorate your book. - 3.
+Write an essay on the topic of your choice, within the project area. - 4.
+Additional projects based on 4-H curriculum at MSU Extension office. - 5.
+Design a barn diagram. - 6.
+Interview a certified goat judge. - 7.
+Find information from ADGA and/or ABGA on breed clubs/associations. - 8.
+Photography report. - a.
+My project animal - b.
+Show/farm visit - 9.
+By-products of (or associated to) your project species - 10.
+Environment science (what to consider with your project animal)